mmaksi/crwnshop/README.md

 ![crwn-shop](https://i.ibb.co/3TGtdcj/crwnshop.png)

 ## Notes
+## React Router
 - Parent route component renders on all nested routes.
 - Nested routes are rendered in the `Outlet` component.
 - To make a nested route renders with the parent route's component, use `index` property.

+## useContext Hook
+Any component that import `useContext` will make its function rerun whenever any value of the context changes even if that component doesn't use these actual values.